 - Cabbage – white, roughly chopped.

-- Pumpkin – peeled, fine cubes are easier to fit in the pan
+- Pumpkin – peeled and cut into cubes so it’s easier to fit them in the pan.

 - Vegetable stock or chicken stock if not vegetarian

 The best low-carb soup toppings are toasted nuts and seeds.
 Simply put your nuts and seeds in a frying pan and toast them with salt and garlic powder.

 - Sliced almonds

 - Sunflower seeds